TimeSig

 In a few years the school was destroyed by fire, but a larger one succeeded it, in which two teachers were employed and the higher grades added.

 The early teachers were paid $25 to $30 a month during the summer months, and $35 to $40 during the winter.
 The school sessions began with a six month year and gradually increased against some opposition to seven, then eight, and finally to the present day, nine month school session.
-Teachers’ salaries also increased little by little until about $300 a month was paid in the 1957, the last year that the school was open.
+Teachers’ salaries also increased little by little until about $300 a month was paid in 1957, the last year that the school was open.

 It was just west of the school house on the Kenneth Haworth farm that an airplane crashed in 1916.
 Eccentric Billy Robinson lived in Grinnell.
 Kenneth Haworth’s brother who was attending Iowa College (now Grinnell College) and father went to see Billy.
 While they were there, Billy was in a good mood and decided to show them his airplane, which everyone in surrounding communities knew he had, for it was unusual to own an airplane.
 However, few people really got to see the airplane up close, for some reason, Billy had constructed a large wall around it.